runtypes/runtypes/README.md

 Runtypes is a JavaScript and TypeScript library which allows you to take values about which you have no assurances and check that they conform to some type `A`.
-This is done by means of composable type validators of primitives, literals, arrays, tuples, records, unions.
+This is done by means of composable type validators of primitives, literals, arrays, tuples, records and unions.
 Better yet, it has TypeScript bindings which allow exactly expressing the validated results in a type-safe manner.

 ## Installation